 Smart Pointers

-Smart pointers (aka reference types or references) are more safet pointers than raw pointers and have a structure that automates memory management.
-They implement reference counting, which is Jule's default memory management approach, so they are also referred to as reference types.
-A smart pointer is annotated by an & operator.
+Smart pointers are more safe pointers than raw pointers and have a structure that automates memory management.
+They implement reference counting, which is Jule's default memory management approach.
+A smart pointer is annotated by an &

 Example to smart pointer declarations: